vandiedakaf/vandiedakaf.github.io/_posts/2016-08-07-conways-game-of-life.markdown

 Since the game can become stale I added the ability to *activate* cells by moving the mouse cursor over it.
 Furthermore I changed the new generation rules to the *highlife* variation (cells will now also be born if it has 6 neighbours) which makes it less likely that the game will become stale.

-Once again, the animations started to look mechanical so once again an animation change was made.
-A new cell would have it's starting position set as one of the neighbouring cells that spawned it and then move to it's own location; this makes it look like the cell is an offspring of another cell migrating to its new location.
+Once again, the animations started to look mechanical so another animation change was made.
+A new cell would have its starting position set the same as that of one of the neighbouring cells that spawned it and then move to its own location; this makes it look like the cell is an offspring of another cell migrating to its new location.

 In the end I've decided not to add this to the blog because I find it both CPU intensive and (most importantly) distracting.
-The amount of distraction can be reduced by slowing down the animations or creating a 'game free zone' behind the main content of each post.
-These possible solutions bring me to my next section.
+The amount of distraction can be reduced by slowing down the animations.
+This brings me to my next section.

 # Scope Creep
 You've probably been a victim of scope creep.
 I always associate scope creep with my day job, that is until I read a post on procrastination where the author warned against scope creep in your personal projects.
 Lo and behold here I was adding feature upon feature on this little "background project".
 I decided to put a stop to the creep and finish whatever I was working on (which was spawning the new cells at the *parent* cell's location).
 If the current state did not work for the blog (which it doesn't) then I'd just pull the plug on it.